 In 2011 the Siesta Key shop was sold to Jen Cortez and became the Local Bean

 .
-In 2014 Jen sold the shop to Zach.
-We continue to sell our loose leaf teas to the shop.
-Many returning annual visitors visit the Siesta Key shop every year and buy from our online shop.
+We continue to sell our loose leaf teas to Zach.
+Guests return each year to visit the Siesta Key shop and then buy from our online shop when they return home.

-Our online shop (www.LocalCoffeeTea.com
+Our online shop (www.LocalTeaCo.com

 After many meetings and deep thinking, Ellen, Tray, Glynis and Michael created our Mission Statement in 2013.
 As a team, we began to write down our routines and recipes to form an organized handbook.
-We drafted our steps to Great Service and adopted many other procedures and practices we have been using for years, but never committed to paper.
-Call it the New LCT.
+Our steps to ‘Great Service’ was drafted and we adopted many other procedures and practices used for years, but never committed to paper.
+We call it the New LCT.

 and created Local Smoothies + Juice.
 The idea was to balance our operation in a different location and offer healthy foods.
-We also wanted to create a place for talented people to work that we could train and tap into when we needed more resources for events at Selby Gardens or other catering projects.
+We wanted to create a place for talented people to work in addition to having more resources for events at Selby Gardens or other catering projects.

 In 2015 we sold Local Smoothies + Juice to CROP Juice

-In December 2015, we turned over the keys of the Selby House Café to Michael’s on East
+In December 2015, we turned over the keys of the Selby House Café

 .
-The café continues to offer our very popular teas, you can still find Ellen’s smiling face at Selby Gardens and Glynis now helps out in the Welcome Center.
+The café continues to offer our very popular teas, you can find Glynis helping out in the Welcome Center.
 Michael’s on East now runs the café and is the exclusive caterer for Selby Gardens.

 Our focus now is on our teas and building a wholesale business.
 We brought back the name ‘Local Coffee + Tea’ and pivoted to be a wholesale distributor of not only Local Tea Company, but also Java Dawg Coffee

-, Torani (syrups, sauces and smoothie blends) and Cappuccine
+(syrups, sauces and smoothie blends) and Cappuccine

 We hope you have enjoyed this trip down memory lane.
 Our story continues and with your help, we will keep making history!